As an ACVIM Diplomate,

 The Journal of Veterinary Internal Medicine is an online, open access format.
 Journal articles from 1997 through the current issue are now available for free.

-Active Diplomates and candidates receive a significant subsidized rate of $309 to publish an article in JVIM.
-The full rate is $1236 and the ACVIM covers the remaining $927 for our members.
+Active Diplomates and candidates receive a significant subsidized rate of $309 to publish an article in the JVIM.
+The full non-member rate is $1,236 the ACVIM covers the remaining $927 for our members.
 In order to qualify for the member rate, at least one author on the submitted manuscript must be an active ACVIM Diplomate or candidate.

-2. Access to ACVIM360 with specialty communities and listservs, plus SIG communities with discussions on specific topics.
+2. Access to ACVIM360 with specialty communities and listservs, plus Special Interest Groups (SIG) communities with discussions on specific topics.

 3. Keep up with current ACVIM news with the online News Room and get industry news by subscribing to the weekly NewsFlash.